Does the Picture Frame Matter?

 In order to reacquaint myself with the craft, I needed to work on some simple projects.
 Given my wife’s expertise and passion for oil painting, making picture frames seemed like a natural choice.

 As my woodworking skills improved, I became intrigued by the artistic potential of frames.
-Could a picture frame move beyond its traditional role of simply presenting the painting?
+Could a picture frame move beyond its traditional role of simply presenting/enhancing the painting?

 As I delved deeper into making picture frames (and other things), I decided to see how far I could push the boundaries of frame design.
 My goal was to design frames that would be unique, might be considered “art” in their own right, and/or precipitate a conversation between the viewer and the frame.
 I also became less concerned whether my frame enhanced the painting – fully aware that this path would engender the ire of most/?all painters.

-2. Can a frame be considered art in its own right?
+• be considered a work of art in its own right?

-5. Can the frame prompt the viewer to contemplate a new idea, experience an emotion, or have an epiphany?
+• spark a new idea, stir an emotion, or provoke an epiphany?

 Hayward Zwerling